Should You Visit Vitória,

 Espírito Santo is surrounded by two massive states (Minas Gerais to the west and Bahia to the north), the Atlantic Ocean to the East, and Rio de Janeiro to the south.
 It’s no wonder that many travelers overlook ES since all three states mentioned are popular tourist destinations.
 However, the state’s capital, Vitória, should be on the bucket list of serious travelers who want to get to know Brazil beyond its tourist hotspots.

-There are a surprising number of unique attractions in Vitória, a medium-sized metropolis that may not look very interesting at first glance.
+There are a surprising number of unique attractions in Vitória, a medium-sized metropolis that might seem nondescript before you start exploring.
 Keep reading to see what you shouldn’t miss on your visit to this mellow seaside city!

 An Amazing Culinary Scene

 This might come as a surprise, but the number one reason I recommend visiting Vitória is its impressive collection of restaurants and cafes.
 Small and medium-sized cities in Brazil tend to have good food but not a lot of variety.
 Luckily, Vitória has both!
 Most of the boutique eateries I recommend are in the Praia do Canto neighborhood.
 In fact, the food scene here was so good that I wrote a separate blog post specifically about that!
-Be sure to check it out!
+Be sure to check it out by using the image link below!

 Below are some brief introductions to four parts of the city that you might spend time in as a visitor.